aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fontconfigs/_index.md

 ```

-Returns array containing font substitute names to be used if original font is not presented.
+Returns an array containing font substitute names to be used if original font is not present.

 **Parameters:**
 | Parameter | Type | Description |